aifeixingdelv/aifeixingdelv/README.md

 ## Education 🎓

-- **M.S. in Artificial Intelligence**, Huazhong University of Science and Technology, School of Artificial Intelligence and Automation (HUST)
+- **M.S. in Artificial Intelligence**, Huazhong University of Science and Technology(HUST)
+    - School of Artificial Intelligence and Automation
 - **Applying for Ph.D. programs...** 📚

 ## Contact Me 📬